 - vanilla essential oil (optional)

 Combine equal parts macadamia nut oil and sweet almond oil into your glass spray bottle.
 Cut vanilla beans in half (lengthwise) and add to oil.
 The vanilla beans can take some time to infuse with the oils.
 For instant aroma add a few drops of vanilla essential oil.
 Spritz the oil on after your shower to seal in moisture!
-Once you’ve used up the oil, salvage the vanilla seeds and use as a facial exfoliant or add to a body scrub!
+Once you’ve used up the oil, salvage the vanilla seeds and use them as a facial exfoliant or add to a body scrub!

 Macadamia nut oil is lightweight, reduces itching and inflammation; linoleic fatty acid helps skin retain moisture.

-Sweet almond oil has 200% of daily recommended amount of vitamin E, packed full of antioxidants that help protect against UV damage, contains vitamin A that can help prevent acne, helps with psoriasis and eczema.
+Sweet almond oil has 200% of the daily recommended amount of vitamin E, packed full of antioxidants that help protect against UV damage, contains vitamin A that can help prevent acne, helps with psoriasis and eczema.

 Vanilla anti-inflammatory, antibacterial, contains antioxidants, packed with vitamin B for healthy skin!
 The scent of vanilla is said to promote feelings of well being, and the Mayans even believed it to be an aphrodisiac!